Why Sourdough Yeast?

 How to Maintain a Starter?

 Feeding to maintain a sourdough starter involves combining flour and water to ensure the starter has the “food” it needs to stay healthy and active. ( I use approximately 1/2 cup of flour and 1/4 cup of water until it is a pancake batter.)
 Think of it like your child, as they grow they require more food and water to be healthy.
-They also need air to breath and a clean environment.(see feed your mother video) Feed your starter 2-3 times daily.
+They also need air to breath and a clean environment.(see feed your mother video) Feed your starter 1-3 times daily.
+This depends on how often you use your sourdough.
+Keeping it very active requires at least twice a day, morning and night.
 Most starters will require feeding every 8-12 hours, depending on the temperature in the culturing area.

 If you bake frequently, maintain your starter at room temperature.
 If you don’t bake as often the starter can be left in the refrigerator.
 Make sure you bring it to room temperature before using.*Once removed from the refrigerator the starter can be used to prepare bread dough within 3-4 hours of being fed, to ensure the starter is at its peak of activity.